 In its Business Access segment, United Internet offers a wide range of telecommunication products and services for business customers via the 1&1 Versatel brand.

-The core of 1&1 Versatel’s business model is a cutting-edge fiber-optic network with a length of around 50,900 km, which is one of the largest networks in Germany and is constantly being expanded.
+The core of 1&1 Versatel’s business model is a cutting-edge fiber-optic network with a length of over 52,000 km, which is one of the largest networks in Germany and is constantly being expanded.

-In addition, 1&1 Versatel offers its business customers telecommunication products – from fiber-optic direct connections to tailored ICT solutions (voice, data and network solutions).
+1&1 Versatel uses this network to offer its business customers telecommunication products – from fiber-optic direct connections to tailored ICT solutions (voice, data and network solutions).
 In addition, the 1&1 fiber-optic network is offered for infrastructure services (wholesale) to national and international carriers and ISPs.

 The fiber-optic network directly connects commercial buildings and local authority sites (FTTB = Fiber-to-the-Building).